AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-best-practices.md

 ## Property patterns

-When defining what value properties should be added to a type in Sequential Data Store, these are some common patterns that types fall into:
+When defining value properties to add to a type in Sequential Data Store, these are some common patterns that types fall into:

 -  Inextricably linked data
    - The data contains multiple properties that must all be present to interpret the data